joshbuhler/pole-line-pass/_resources/packet_rig/Connecting.md

 ## Packet Monitoring

 Packets can be monitored using `axlisten`.
-This can be done in a separate terminal window.
+This can be done in a separate terminal window to keep tabs on what's being sent behind the scenes.

 ```
-sudo axlisten –a
+sudo axlisten
 ```

+`axlisten` can be used with different options:

+`-a`
+: Displays both incoming and outgoing packets.

+`-c`
+: Color codes various parts of the packets.

 ## Connecting to Other Stations